 After completing The Work, see if you can create a new list of true beliefs for yourself.
 Raise the bar even higher when you take the time to really recognize your worth.

-Notice all of the things that you have to offer someone.
-Know that you are worthy of great love, and even more: that feeling of love is why you are here on this planet.
+Take note of everything you have to offer someone.
+Know that you are worthy of great love.
+And even more – that feeling of love is why you are here on this planet!
 Write a list of all the wonderful things about yourself, including your willingness to do this hard work.
-You are worthy and deserve to be loved.
+Know that you are worthy and deserve to be loved.

-3. Can You Really Trust, Let Go, and Allow the Universe to Take Over?
+3. Can You Trust, Let Go, and Allow the Universe to Take Over?

-This is the hardest part – but it is crucial.
+This might be the most challenging part – but it is crucial.
 If you believe in a higher power, maybe part of you believes that your higher power already knows what you are looking for.
 Still, it can’t hurt to make it crystal clear.
 How do you do that?

-I’m a big believer in the law of attraction and vision boards.
-For my effort to open my heart, I made a vision book.
+I’m a big believer in the law of attraction and the power of visualization.
+In my effort to open my heart, I made a vision book.
 Around six months before I met my husband, I created a book full of images of couples that I admired.
-In the book, I jotted down descriptions of how I wanted to feel and quotes that resonated with my theme.
-I looked at my book from time to time, always feeling inspired by the images, words, and feelings they evoked.
+First, I jotted down descriptions of how I wanted to feel and quotes that resonated with my theme.
+Then, I looked at my book from time to time, always feeling inspired by the images, words, and feelings they evoked.

 I remember even saying to a friend on the very night I met my husband, “I’m letting it all go.
 Whatever is meant for me, I will be open.”
 It didn’t hurt that, at that time, I was feeling deeply happy and fulfilled.
 The work that I was doing – on myself, in my spiritual practice, and for charity – was already bringing so much joy into my life.
 This happiness made it much easier to let go and allow everything to happen naturally.